 Exploring an element of your identity as it relates to your unique career development journey is important.
-You might be here seeking supportive groups and resources to help you navigate through the reflective or actionable stages of transitioning to life after SU.
+You might be here seeking support groups and resources to help you navigate through the reflective or actionable stages of transitioning to life after SU.
 We have curated sample resources here, including the story below.

 Here are local, national, and/or global links with brief descriptions on how and why you might be able to utilize them.
 Please keep in mind that these links are simply a sampling of potential resources.